Apple accused by US labor board of imposing illegal workplace rules

 The complaint stems from charges filed against Apple in 2021 by Ashley Gjovik, a former senior engineering manager at the company.
 Gjovik said various Apple rules, including those relating to confidentiality and social media use, deter employees from discussing issues such as pay equity and sex discrimination with each other and the media.

-The company is facing at least two other pending NLRB cases claiming it fired an employee at its Cupertino, California headquarters for criticizing managers and illegally interfered with a union campaign at a retail store in Atlanta.
+The company is facing at least two other pending NLRB cases claiming it fired an employee at its Cupertino, California, headquarters for criticizing managers and illegally interfered with a union campaign at a retail store in Atlanta.
 The company has denied wrongdoing.

-The NLRB in May ruled that the manager of an Apple store in Manhattan unlawfully interrogated an employee about his support for a union.
+The NLRB in May ruled the manager of an Apple store in Manhattan unlawfully interrogated an employee about his support for a union.
 Two Apple stores in the U.S. have unionized since 2022, and unions are working to organize several other locations.

-(Reporting by Daniel Wiessner in Albany, New York, Editing by Alexia Garamfalvi and Bill Berkrot)
+(Reporting by Daniel Wiessner in Albany, New York; Editing by Alexia Garamfalvi, Bill Berkrot and Jamie Freed)

 Follow us on our official WhatsApp channel for breaking news alerts and key updates!